Sign up for our mailing list

 Neural tube defects (NTDs) are serious birth defects that involve incomplete development of the brain, spinal cord, and/or protective coverings for these organs.
 There are 3 types of NTDs: anencephaly, encephalocele, and Spina Bifida.

 Babies born with anencephaly have underdeveloped brains and incomplete skulls.
 Most infants born with anencephaly do not survive more that a few hours after birth.
 Encephalocele results in a hole in the skull through which brain tissue protrudes.
-Although most babies with encephalocele do not live or are severely retarded, early surgery has been able to save a few children.
+Although most babies with encephalocele do not live or are severely developmentally disabled, early surgery has been able to save a few children.

 - have a child with Spina Bifida